MA-Ahmad/react_rails_blog/README.md

 - To configure and create a CRUD Rails application with React.
 - To configure and use Tailwind in React-Rails(RR) app.
+- To show custom alert messages by using Tailwind.

 ## What this App does?